VoidSplit/Phone-Mockup-Component/README.md

 ```html
 <phone-mockup model="Galaxy Note 3" color="black"></phone-mockup> <!-- Return a HTML & CSS black mockup of a Galaxy Note 3 device. -->
 ```
+Do not use vh or vw but % in your css to avoid any size problem.

 ## Parameters
 #### Models